How to construct a winning stock portfolio for 2022

 • Sector.
 As most of the companies operate in a number of industries, I have used the main operating sector of each company as the reference.

 • Investment type.
-I classified my investment into a number of categories:
+I classified my investment into several categories:

 • Turnarounds refer to those that are experiencing some temporary problems relative to their peers.